![]() |

 Hedayet Soltanzadeh

-Lawyer, writer, human rights activist
+Lawyer, writer, and human rights activist

 Hadi Sultan-Qurraie